runarmyklebust/app-metafields/README.md

 6. Canonical meta tag
 7. Robots.txt exclude setting

-## Building and deploying
+## Installation

-You have three options: One is to simply download the app [JAR file](http://repo.enonic.com/public/com/enonic/app/metafields/1.3.1/metafields-1.3.1.jar) and move it to the XP installation's `$XP_HOME/deploy` folder.

-Or you can build this app with Gradle.
-First, download the zip file of this repo.
-Unpack it locally.
-In the terminal, from the root of the project, type `./gradlew build`.
-On Windows, just type `gradlew build`.
-Next, move the newly generated JAR file from `build/libs` to your `$XP_HOME/deploy` directory.

-Or you can just go into the Enonic XP Application admin tool and install the app from the [Enonic Market](https://market.enonic.com/).
+Go into the Enonic XP Application admin tool and install the app from the [Enonic Market](https://market.enonic.com/).

 The SEO Meta Fields app will then be available to add to your websites through the Content Studio admin tool in Enonic XP.
-Edit your site content to add an Enonic XP app like this one.
+Edit your site content to add this app.
+Remember to save (after you've configured the app).

 ## How to use this app